codemityio/notatio/README.md

 ## Summary

-A tool that supports the creation of documentation and diagrams.
+A tool designed to streamline working with documentation and diagrams.

 ## Development